psycopg/psycopg/docs/api/connections.rst

     The object is usually returned by `Connection.info`.

+    .. autoattribute:: dsn

+        .. note:: The `get_parameters()` method returns the same information as a dict.

     .. autoattribute:: status

         The status can be one of a number of values.
 However, only two of